hargoniX/master/thesis/thesis.typ

   | cons (n : Nat) (x : Fin') (xs : Vec') (h : VecInv n xs)
     : VecInv (n + 1) (Vec'.cons n x xs)
 ```
-Observe that this fails to restrict `x` to be a number less than zero, allowing for `Vec'`
+The invariant fails to restrict `x` to be a number less than zero, allowing for `Vec'`
 of any length to fulfill the invariant.
 This issue leads us to the first insight: We must also enforce
 invariants of all other constructor arguments.